TheJemy191/UnityOneTimeVariable/README.md

 # UnityOneTimeVariable
-Little unity package that handle one timed varible
+Little unity package that handle one timed variable

 ## How to use
 ```c#